bibleexchange/romans__textbook/textbook/en/0600_grace-reigns-in-servants-of-righteousness.md

 We can find a concise illustration of this in 2 Corinthians 1:10:

-> 2 Corinthians 1:10—Who delivered us [PAST] from so great a death, and doth deliver [PRESENT]: in whom we trust that he will yet deliver us [FUTURE];
+> 2 Corinthians 1:10—Who delivered us [past] from so great a death, and doth deliver [present]: in whom we trust that he will yet deliver us [future];

 #### How do we become dead to sin?